JamieTaylor94/mentoring-solid-interface-segregation-principle/README.md

 Hint: The army do not care about serving food or drink.

+Note: The empty void methods are in on purpose I don't expect you to do anything in them.

 ## Evidence for the matrix

 Create a file called interface-segregation.md